laczkol/RADOrgMiner/README.md

 ````bash
 RADOrgMiner.sh --mask-reference yes -r NC_000932.fa -align no -call yes -minbc 15 -np 6 -popmap popmap -type PE
 ````

+Using Apptainer the following should be copied to the terminal:

+`apptainer exec /PATH/TO/radorgminer.sif RADOrgMiner.sh --mask-reference yes -r NC_000932.fa -align no -call yes -minbc 15 -np 6 -popmap popmap -type PE `

 If you specify an output directory, please use the same for both the alignment and haplotype call steps.
 The script assumes that the directory `aligned`, that contains the files needed for haplotype calling, is located **within** the output directory.
 Using six CPU cores, haplotype calling of this dataset should take approximately 40 seconds with a maximal memory usage of 47 Mb.